-IABEL DESC RIPTIO N Enable WDS Wireless Bridging Not all models support this feature.
-See Section 1.2 on page 14 for models that support wireless bridge.
-If you set the Zyxel Device as a root AP, the radio that's bridging with the Zyxel Device should be in repeater mode.
-Be careful to avoid bridge loops.
-For example, if your root AP and the Zyxel Device are connected to a switch, and they're also connected to each other using a WiFi connection.
-This will create bridge loops.
-This field is available only when the radio is in Repeater mode.
-Select this to enable WDS wireless bridging on the Zyxel Device to establish wireless links with other APs.
-See Section 1.3 on page 19 for more information on Wireless Distribution System (WDS).
-Note: You must enable the same WiFi security settings on the Zyxel Device and on all WiFi clients that you want to associate with it.
-Uplink Selection Mode This field is available only when the radio is in Repeater mode.
-Select AUTO to have the Zyxel Device automatically use the settings in the applied WDS profile to connect to a root AP or repeater.
-Select Manual to have the Zyxel Device connect to the root AP or repeater with the MAC address specified in the Radio 1 Uplink MAC Address field.
-Setup Wireless Bridge Vlan ID This appears if you select Enable WDS Wire less Bridging.
-Click this to show the Wireless Bridge Vlan Setting pop-up window.
+IABEL DESC RIPIIO N Uplink Selection Mode This field is available only when the radio is in Repeater mode.
+Mode Select AUTO to have the Zyxel Device automatically use the settings in the applied WDS profile to connect to a root AP or repeater.
+Select $Manual$ to have the Zyxel Device connect to the root AP or repeater with the MAC address specified in the $Radio\ 1$ $Uplink\ MAC\ Address$ field.
+Setup Wireless Bridge This appears if you select Enable WDS Wireless Bridging.
+Vlan ID Click this to show the Wireless Bridge Vlan Setting pop-up window.
 This link is available only when the radio is in Root AP or Repeater mode.
 Wireless Bridge Vlan Se etting Add Click this to add an entry in the table.
 Remove Select an entry and click this to remove the selected entry.
 This field is a sequential value.
 It is not associated with any VLAN ID.
 Wireless Bridge Vlan ID Enter a VLAN ID for the wireless bridge.
 The VLAN IDs you set on your root AP should be the same as the VLAN ID you set here.
-See Section 1.3 on page 19 for more information on wireless bridge.
+See Section 1.3 on page 13 for more information on wireless bridge.
 OK Click \mathbf{OK} to save your changes back to the Zyxel Device.
 Close Click Close to close the pop-up window without saving your changes.
 Max Output Power Enter the maximum output power (between 0 to 30 dBm) of the Zyxel Device in this field.
 If there is a high density of APs in an area, decrease the output power of the Zyxel Device to reduce interference with other APs.
 Note: Reducing the output power also reduces the Zyxel Device's effective broadcast radius.
 MBSSID Settings Add ╬ This button is not available after you configure the Zyxel Device using the wizard.
 Click the Add icon (to open a screen where you can create a new entry.
 For features where the entry's position in the numbered list is important (features where the Zyxel Device applies the table's entries in order like the SSID for example), you can select an entry and click Add to create a new entry after the selected entry.
-Edit 🕝 Click the Edit icon (i) to open a screen where you can modify the entry's settings.
+Edit ፐ Click the Edit icon () to open a screen where you can modify the entry's settings.
 In some tables you can just click a table entry and edit it directly in the table.
 For those types of tables small red triangles display for table entries with changes that you have not yet applied.
 This field shows the index number of the SSID SSID Profile This field displays the SSID profile that is associated with the radio profile.
+Band This field displays the frequency bands to which the SSID profile is applicable.
+If the SSID profile is not applicable to the current radio, the SSID profile will not be enabled.
+You can configure the SSID profile's applicable frequency bands in the \mathbf{Edit} SSID $\mathbf{Profile}$ screen (click the \mathbf{Edit} button next to the profile).
+Radio 2 Setting Radio 2 Activate This displays if the Zyxel Device has a second radio.
+Select the check box to enable the Zyxel Device's second radio.

-Table 35 Configuration > Wireless > AP Management (continued)
+Table 37 Configuration > Wireless > AP Management (continued)